rcorral/rafael/README.md

 rafael
 ======

-An isomorphic (buzzz) app, which takes some ideologies from Ezel.
+An isomorphic app, which takes some ideologies from [Ezel](https://github.com/artsy/ezel/).
 It leverages Browserify and shares code between the server and the browser.
 It's also my own [personal website](http://rafaelcorral.com/).
-It's a single page application, but the requested page will render server-side so we get the benefirst for SEO.
+It's a single page application, but the requested page will render server-side so we get the benefits of SEO.

 Install
 -------